Vulnerabilities

 Showing 141-160 of 267 results

-In one analysis, retail had 30.9% vulnerable web applications.
+In one analysis, education had 31% of vulnerable assets across cloud, APIs, and web applications.

 In one analysis, finance had 5% of vulnerable assets across cloud, APIs, and web applications.